A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

 \subsubsection{Source Distribution Estimation}

-Another favored family of SFDA approaches compensates for the absence of source data by inferring data from the pre-trained model, which turns the challenging SFDA problem into a well-studied DA problem.
-Existing distribution estimation methods could be divided into three categories: data generation from random noises \cite{morerio2020generative,li2020model,kurmi2021domain}, data translation from target samples \cite{hou2021visualizing,yan2021source,zhou2022generative}, and data selection from the target domain \cite{liang2021source,yang2021casting,ding2022proxymix}.
+Another favored family of TTDA approaches compensates for the absence of source data by inferring data from the pre-trained model, transforming the challenging TTDA problem into a well-studied DA problem.
+Existing source estimation approaches could be categorized into three groups: data generation from random noises \citep{morerio2020generative,li2020model,kurmi2021domain}, data translation \citep{hou2021visualizing,yan2021source,zhou2022generative}, and data selection \citep{liang2021source,yang2021casting,ding2022proxymix}. \tim{Fig.~\ref{fig:TTDA-SD} illustrates three representative types of source distribution estimation, which will be elaborated in the following part.}